 - Show examples - Do you have a few good examples of practices that switched to your EHR succesfully?
 Outline the challenges and show how your EHR software addressed the concerns.
 This type of white paper is often worth an email address in return for the content -- depending on how specific you are in your example.

-- Offer free content - Combine your sales teams' experiences and knowledge into a free publication that can be a guide to selecting EHR Software for [insert whichever specialty you're targeting] or addressing some other need for your target audience.
+- Offer free, advanced content - Combine your sales teams' experiences and knowledge into a free publication that can be a guide to selecting EHR Software for [insert whichever specialty you're targeting] or addressing some other need for your target audience.
 Find out what people want to know and answer those questions in an easy-to-digest booklet.
 Your knowledge is valuable to prospects and more likely to be welcomed if it's objective and presented in an educational manner.
 Your goal is to capture the visitor as a lead -- whether they're ready for the free demo or they just want your free guide book.
 Read more about using landing pages to gather online leads.

 Use the website to educate, create trust and demonstrate that you know your stuff without spouting off too many technical terms.
 Get to the crux of their problems and help them see how you can solve the issues.